 Medicare Advantage Medical Policy Guidelines

-At BCBSM and BCN, medical policies follow Medicare Advantage Policy Guidelines to comply with the Centers for Medicare & Medicaid Services (CMS) Policy, National Coverage Determinations (NCDs) and /or Local Coverage Determinations (LCDs).
-When coverage criteria are not fully established by Medicare statutes, NCDs or LCDs we develop medical necessity guidelines that provide clinical benefits that are highly likely to outweigh any clinical harms, including from delayed or decreased access to items or services.
+At BCBSM and BCN, medical policies follow Medicare Advantage Policy Guidelines to comply with the Centers for Medicare & Medicaid Services (CMS) Policy, National Coverage Determinations (NCDs) and/or Local Coverage Determinations (LCDs).
+The criteria to determine if a service is medically necessary can be accessed on our Medical Policy Router Search page and in additional criteria.
+When coverage criteria are not fully established by Medicare statutes, NCDs or LCDs, we develop medical necessity guidelines that provide clinical benefits that are highly likely to outweigh any clinical harms, including from delayed or decreased access to items or services.

 The medical policies are provided as information only for the purpose of transparency of the criteria or medical necessity guidelines used in determining coverage for payment purposes.
 The existence of the medical policy is not an authorization, certification, explanation of benefits, or a contract for the services, devices, or drugs that is referenced in the medical policy.
 Medical policies do not constitute medical advice and do not guarantee any results or outcomes.
 Medical policy is not intended to replace independent medical judgment for treatment of individuals.
 Treating physicians and health care providers are solely responsible for determining what care to provide to their patients.
 Members should always consult their physician before making any decisions about medical care.

-BCBSM and BCN may also adopt criteria developed by third parties (e.g., InterQual, eviCore, etc.) who are held to the same standards for criteria development, review, revision and approval.
+BCBSM and BCN may also adopt criteria developed by third parties (e.g., InterQual, eviCore, etc.) that are held to the same standards for criteria development, review, revision and approval.

 For more information on a specific member's benefit coverage, please call the customer service number on the back of the member ID card or refer to the Evidence of Coverage.